Do not hide the light

 Quarterly Communication of Grand Lodge

 A Quarterly Communication of the Grand Lodge is held on the second Wednesday in March, June, September and December.
-The next will be at noon on Wednesday, 14 March 2018.
-Subsequent Communications will be held: 13 June 2018, 12 September 2018, 12 December 2018 and 13 March 2019.
+The next will be at noon on Wednesday, 13 June 2018.
+Subsequent Communications will be held on 12 September 2018, 12 December 2018, 13 March 2019 and 12 June 2019.

 The Annual Investiture of Grand Officers takes place on the last Wednesday in April (the next is on 25 April 2018), and admission is by ticket only.
-A few tickets are allocated by ballot after provision has been made for those automatically entitled to attend.
-Full details are in this Paper of Business.

 Supreme Grand Chapter